 Finally, the mean total BH mass in the Standard models is insignificant.
-This owes to the fact that, in MOCCA models, more massive IMBHs tend to form in GCs initially closer to the galactic centre, which are more compact and denser with respect to those in the outskirt.

 To summarize our results, Standard models are more numerous in the central region of the galactic halo, but they consist typically of low mass and relatively compact GCs, with almost no BHs in the system.
 Meanwhile the IMBH models show similar global system structure to the Standard models (mean mass and half-light radius), the total BH mass for these models is dominated by the central IMBH.
 Instead, the BHS models are more massive than both the IMBH and Standard models, and do show a larger half-light radius for almost all galactocentric distances.
 As already discussed in Paper I, these distributions are correlated with the intrinsic properties of the GCs and their dynamical history, as it will be discussed more in Section \ref{Sec:Discussion}.
 The statistical test results are reported in Appendix \ref{Appendix}.